 The idea that suicide is an unforgivable sin came from a time before theologians understood that God is not someone with an inexhaustible supply of time but is outside of time altogether.
 They believed that since a person who commits suicide can’t repent of his or her sin and ask forgiveness, it couldn’t be forgiven.

-We now know that God is outside of time, knows the end from the beginning, and saw all the sins of our lifetime before we were born.
+We now know that God is outside of time, knows the end from the beginning, and saw all the sins of our life before we were born.
 When He went to the cross, He took all of them and nailed them there (Colossians 2:13-15 & Hebrews 10:12-14) including the sin of murder, whether of self or another.
-When you think about it, it doesn’t make sense that God would forgive a person for murdering some one else, but wouldn’t forgive someone who murders him or her self.
+When you think about it, it doesn’t make sense that God would forgive a person for murdering someone else, but wouldn’t forgive someone who murders him or her self.

 As for opting out by killing ourselves when things get tough, that argument doesn’t make any more sense than the one legalists use to deny the doctrine of Grace, saying that if we were saved by grace alone, everyone would run around raping and pillaging without restraint or regret.
 Even non-believers just don’t act that way.

 I believe the act of suicide is motivated by a severe demonic oppression that can overpower even a believer.
-And when it does God knew it would happen before granting the believer’s plea for salvation, and had already extended His forgiveness to cover all the sins of the believer’s life including the last one.
+And when it does, God knew it would happen before granting the believer’s plea for salvation, and had already extended His forgiveness to cover all the sins of the believer’s life including the last one.